top of page

 What to the Slave is the Fourth of July?
 A reading of Frederick Douglass with Samantha

-Join us in celebration of Juneteenth and the Fourth of July for a discussion with Samantha of Frederick Douglass' speech: "What to the Slave is the Fourth of July?"
-This speech was delivered on July 5, 1852 as an address to the Rochester Ladies' Anti-Slavery Society in Rochester, New York.
+Join us in celebration of Juneteenth and the Fourth of July for a discussion of Frederick Douglass' speech: "What to the Slave is the Fourth of July?"
+This speech was delivered on July 5, 1852 as an address to the Rochester Ladies' Anti-Slavery Society.

 We’re spicing up our literary evening with music!
 We’ll discuss the lyrics of Bob Dylan, considered one of the greatest songwriters of all time, and hear his music played by Parkway Ramblers!!
 We'll also discuss his beat poet influences - Kerouac, Ginsberg - plus Guthrie!